“You live you learn.” — Alanis Morissette

 for whatever it was you lost, and one person

 add up to something.

 Brad Aaron Modlin

 Listen to Padriag O’Tuama read “What You Missed That Day You Were Absent from Fourth Grade” here.
-(His voice is mesmerizing.
-I highly recommend this!)
+His voice is mesmerizing.

 What I admire about this poem is that by suggesting we can teach nine-year-old children some life lessons that are beyond their age, it helps us think about the many lessons that can’t be taught in a classroom — the ones we must learn on our own through life experience.

 What life lessons did you have to learn on your own?
-I’m still learning the hard lesson of letting go — letting go of loved ones, of ideas about what I thought my life would be like at a given age, and even letting go of shoes I cherish but have been holding to for too long.
+I’m still learning the hard lesson of letting go — letting go of loved ones, of ideas about what I thought my life would be like at a given age, and even letting go of shoes I cherish but have kept for too long.